networknt/light-doc/content/en/tutorial/common/service/multiple-multiple.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 This is an complex use case that you have multiple interfaces and multiple implementations.
-It is a rare use case but we need to handle it.
+It is a rare use case but we need to know how to handle it.

 Let's write two interfaces.